coreui/coreui-free-bootstrap-admin-template/CONTRIBUTING.md

 ## License

 By contributing your code, you agree to license your contribution under the [MIT License](LICENSE).
-By contributing to the documentation, you agree to license your contribution under the [Creative Commons Attribution 3.0 Unported License](docs/LICENSE).

-Prior to v3.1.0, Bootstrap's code was released under the Apache License v2.0.